Dave-Abr/Ai-Agent/README.md

 - The OpenAI model used is configurable in the code (`gpt-4o-mini` by default).
 - The PDF file is not stored on the server; it is only used during the active session.

-## License
-This project is distributed under the MIT license.